jimmysaw/jimmysaw.github.io/positions.md

 ### Graduate student positions (M.S. and Ph.D.)

-I am actively looking for masters and Ph.D. students to join my lab.
+I am actively looking for graduate students to join my lab.
 If you are interested, please send an email to get in touch with me about potential research projects.

 ### Undergraduate students